ID690016874/HPDM042/README.md

 The <b>find-read-codes</b> folder contains an R function built for this analysis & a descriptive README file.

 <b>read_codes_list</b> contains the 59 read codes for CRC symptoms which I identified through use of the function.
-It does not contain read codes provided by other researchers at the University of Exeter and University College London and used in this study.
+It does not contain read codes provided by other researchers at the University of Exeter and University College London which were also used in this study.

 <b>nonsignificant_variables.csv</b> are the results of logistic regression and ROCAUC testing for the variables which were not significantly associated with CRC diagnosis, in terms of p-value and odds ratio.